 Despite the main character not being super likable, I still loved the book.
 It kept me on my toes and it took me a while to solve the mystery on my own.
 I give it 4.5 stars. *Strong language found in this book.

 The Final Silence by Stuart Neville

 Our library does a summer reading program where you can earn rewards for reading.
 Every year I make sure to do it with the kids to encourage their own summer reading and we picked up our rewards a few weeks ago.
 One of the rewards is that you get to choose a free book.
-I was having a hard time finding one that I hadn’t already read or that looked interesting to me, but Sophia picked this one up and felt I would like it because it was a murder mystery.
+I was having a hard time finding one that I hadn’t already read or that looked interesting to me, but my daughter picked this one up and felt I would like it because it was a murder mystery.
 It looked interesting enough, so I got it.

 It takes place in Ireland, and a girl is cleaning out the home she just inherited from a long-lost uncle and discovers a gruesome book detailing serial killings.
 Her father is a well known politician and will not allow her to take it to the police.
 There are several other stories that intertwine with this one and while it was an interesting plot, it was a little too graphic in its violence for me.
 I also hated the ending.
 I give it 2.5 stars. *Strong language found in this book.

 I did not manage to listen to any books—mainly because my kids were home all summer and they were the ones using the bluetooth speaker and I couldn’t put it on when I clean like I usually like to do.
 Maybe this month I’ll have more chances for that.